scloud19/SECipedia/tls_ssl_pki/cryptograhy_basics.md

   Cons
     Rather slow and unsuitable for use with large quantities of data limitations vs symmetric encryption
-        Computation
+        Computationally expensive
           Asymmetric encryption must do a computationally more difficult task: it must be able to publish the encryption key without revealing the decryption key
         Network bandwidth
-          To mitigate determinism, as
+            In symmetric encryption, an attacker can't initially encrypt (because they hopefully don't have the private key).
+Hence, under ideal circumstances, determinism isn't an issue and we don't need the randomness

+            In asymmetric encryption, to mitigate determinism, it must add in an element of randomness.
+              This adds to the file size
+                Ex: RSA with a 1024-bit key
+                  You can encrypt a data element only up to 117 bytes, which yields a 128-byte value

-      For this reason asymmetric encryption is leveraged for authentication and the negotiation of shared secrets.
+      For these reasons asymmetric encryption is leveraged for authentication and the negotiation of shared secrets.
 In turn, these are utilized for faster symmetric encryption.

 Encryption strength
   often measured via the key length